svartalf/hostname/README.md

 hostname = "^0.2"
 ```

-Crate API provides two simple functions for retrieving and settings the system hostname:
+Crate API provides two simple functions for retrieving and setting the system hostname:

 ```rust
 use std::io;